pragati-29/Nextflow_NGS3Pipeline/README.md

      Renaming
         Input: "${params.input_dir}" "${params.sample_file}" "output.csv"
         Output: "output.csv"
-        (For renaming we are using Rename_combined.py file which is present in bin folder of this repository, please keep this file in bin folder only) extract_and_upload_samples
+        (For renaming we are using Rename_combined.py file which is present in bin folder of this repository, please keep this file in bin folder only and give permission using chmod +x.) extract_and_upload_samples
         Input: "output.csv"
         Output: "new_file_test.csv"